Most traders treat volatility like something that happens to them.

 Volatility begets volatility.
 Calm begets calm.

-When vol explodes, it eventually exhausts.
+When volatility explodes, it eventually exhausts.
+Participants adjust.
+New equilibria form.
+Movement slows.

 Implied vs Realized Volatility

-Implied vol = what options price in.
+Implied volatility is what options markets price in.

-Realized vol = what actually happens.
+Realized volatility is what actually happens.

 Low Volatility Is Not Safety